Primary Areas of Focus

 - Support local communities to develop Hebrew language charter schools and to maximally benefit from their impact on children and families.

-The Steinhardt Foundation for Jewish Life gives both financial and in-kind support to the Hebrew Charter School Center.
+The Steinhardt Foundation for Jewish Life gives both financial and in-kind support to Hebrew Public.

 Hebrew Language Academy Charter School